ArjunaCluster/ArjunaUsers/about/index.md

 # About Arjuna

-Here you'll find information about Arjuna's computing resources, available partitions and usage limits.
+This section contains information about Arjuna's computing resources available partitions and usage limits.